 Data

 To answer the research questions we construct a cross-sectional data set of registered charities by downloading and linking multiple regulatory data files (see the technical notes in Appendix A for details of this process).
 First, our primary data source is the register of charities, a census of all organisations that have at some point been registered with the New Zealand regulator as of 20th of August, 2019 (c.
 37,000).
 This file contains core information such as charity name and registration number, registration status, organisational type, street address etc (though no financial information beyond annual return due dates).
 Second, we link information on a charity’s main sector, source of funds and activities, as well as areas of operation and number of trustees (which all exist as separate data files).
 Third, we construct a panel data set of annual returns filed by a subset of these charities (c.
 32,000 submitting c.
 190,000 returns over the period 2007-2019) and operationalise a number of measures of interest (e.g. average annual gross income), which are then linked to the primary data source via a charity’ unique registration number.
-Finally we obtain economic and demographic information information of the areas in which the charities operate from [StatsNZ].
+Finally we obtain economic and demographic information of the areas in which the charities operate from [StatsNZ].

 Sample Building